-In 1927, first log was recorded by Schlumberger brothers, 500m deep well in France.
-Since then, logging tools have been emerged as a way for us to record physic of rock beneath earth.
-1927; the first electric log (SP and Resistivity Log), 1932; the first caliper log and dipmeter (along with sidewall coring), and 1939 the first nuclear log (Gamma Ray).
-During that time, SP and Resistivity is the most used log as interpret where oil is.
+In 1927, the first log was recorded by Schlumberger brothers, 500m deep well in France.
+Since then, logging tools have been emerged as a way for us to record the physics of rock beneath earth’s surface.
+1927; the first electric log (SP and resistivity log), 1932; the first caliper log and dipmeter (along with sidewall coring), and 1939 the first nuclear log (gamma ray).
+During that time, SP and resistivity were the most used logs to interpret where the oil is.
 However, the interpretation is merely qualitative, without any quantitative information (porosity, oil saturation).
 Until 1942, when Gus Archie published paper: “The Electrical Resistivity Log as an Aid in Determining Some Reservoir Characteristics”.
-He laid the basic foundation of quantitative interpretation between porosity-resistivity and saturation of hydrocarbon in reservoir, which introduces us to the whole new world of modern log interpretation.
+He laid the basic foundations of quantitative interpretation between porosity-resistivity and saturation of hydrocarbon in reservoir, which introduced us to the whole new world of modern log interpretation.

 Who Is He?

 Gustave E. Archie (Figure 2) was graduated from Wisconsin University in two degrees, Mining and Electrical Engineering.
 Archie started his professional career in Shell Oil Company, spending more than 30 years (1933-1967) as production engineer, logging engineer, to exploitation manager until his retirement.
 His most influenced contribution to well log interpretation is pioneering modern well log measurement to determine hydrocarbon reservoir.
 His contribution towards oil and gas industry earns him a Lester C. Uren Award in 1964 and AIME’s Anthony F. Lucas Gold Medal for recognition of his pioneering achievements in 1978.
 He has four papers under his name, which help to pave the way from qualitative interpretation towards quantitative interpretation and better understanding about petrophysics as we know today.